go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 go install golang.org/x/tools/gopls

-When invoked outside of a module, this command would run in GOPATH
+When invoked outside of a module, this command would run in GOPATH mode,

-is set.
+unless GO111MODULE=on is set.
 In module mode, it would install the latest

 version of the executable.